“Replication is an enzyme governed process, in which new DNA molecule is formed by the process of semi-conservative DNA replication.”

 DNA is everything to us, meaning it’s a building block of life.
 Everything starts and ends at DNA.
 So it is important for us.
 Functionally active DNA sequences are genes having a role in making proteins.

-The DNA is a double-helix structure with a phosphate backbone, sugar and nitrogenous bases, and deoxyribonucleic acid.
+The DNA is a double-helix structure with a phosphate backbone, sugar and nitrogenous bases, and is known as deoxyribonucleic acid.
 It’s a kind of nucleic acid present in the cell nucleus.

 DNA functions to tailor protein and transmit from parent to their offspring.
 Therefore “inheritance” is one of its important characteristics.